blobaugh/docker-media-server/README.md

 * [Radarr](https://radarr.video) - Movie management.
 Radarr actively searches the index for new and existing movies of your choice.
 * [Lidarr](https://lidarr.audio) - Music management.
 Lidarr actively searches the indexes for new and existing music of your choice.
 * [Overseerr](https://overseerr.dev) - Movie and TV Show request management.
 Simple and beautiful way to request new media from one location.
+* [Tautulli](https://tautulli.com) - Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics.

 For additional documentation and details on the *arr services, see [https://wiki.servarr.com](https://wiki.servarr.com).